llms.py

 }

-Or remove the entire auth section.
+Or remove the entire ~/.llms/users/default/github_auth/config.json file.

 Production Configuration